 What Is Osteochondritis Dissecans?

-Osteochondrosis and OCD in dogs are considered inherited disorders.
-Large and giant breed dogs are most commonly affected.
-Not all dogs with the genetic predisposition will develop OCD.
-Although any dog can be affected by OCD, certain breeds are known to be predisposed.
+Osteochondrosis is a general failure of cartilage to develop properly, which can lead to osteochondritis dissecans.
+Both of these conditions in dogs are considered inherited disorders, although other causes may also contribute to their development.
+Large- and giant-breed dogs are most commonly affected.
+Not all dogs with the genetic predisposition will have OCD, and although any dog can develop it, certain breeds are known to be predisposed:

 - Basset Hound